UniversalDependencies/UD_Armenian-BSUT/README.md

 # Summary

-A Universal Dependencies Corpus for Eastern Armenian originally developed for UD at the Brusov State University in Yerevan.
+A Universal Dependencies treebank for Eastern Armenian developed for UD originally at the Brusov State University in Yerevan.

 # Introduction